 How Google’s Algorithm Updates Affect the Content Marketing Industry

-Google has made many changes (37 times in 2012 and 15 times in 2013) in its search algorithm for the last two years.
+Google has made many changes; specifically, 37 times in 2012 and 15 times in 2013, in its search algorithm for the last two years.
 To add, many of the Google algorithm changes confused SEO webmasters as to what search engine optimization strategy they should use.
 The updates have also heavily affected content marketing strategies as well.

-It is understandable that SEO marketers worry about the algorithm updates of Google because the changes really affect their site’s rankings on the SERP.
+It is understandable that SEO marketers worry about the algorithm updates of Google; thus, the changes really affect their site’s rankings on the SERP.
 Now, how about content marketers?
 How can Google updates affect the content marketing industry?

 Here are the changes that Google made and how they affect the content writing services in the Philippines (and all over the world).

-When Google eliminates the ability of websites to track users by their keyword searches, SEO marketers who focused their strategy on populating keywords to their content were greatly affected.
+Firstly, when Google algorithms eliminate the ability of websites to track users by their keyword searches; this greatly affected SEO strategies that populated keywords in their content.
 SEO optimizers no longer see in their Google Analytics report the most searched keywords that users type in the search engine’s search bar.
-It was during this time that Google announced that “keywords” are not anymore the key factor to get found in the organic search results.
+Furthermore, it was during this time that Google announced that “keywords” are not anymore the key factor to get found in the organic search results.
 The changes affect almost all SEO strategies that have been established for many years.
-On the positive side, Google’s elimination of Keyword data in analytics report has enabled SEO optimizers to use keywords for the purpose of publishing quality and informative content.
+On the positive side; Google’s elimination of Keyword data in analytics report has enabled SEO optimizers to use keywords for the purpose of publishing quality and informative content.
 Therefore, Google wants SEO optimizers and Content marketers to give compelling and helpful content that would satisfy the user’s needs.